keighty/keighty.github.io/source/_posts/2013-06-25-javascript-has-spies.md

   });
 });{% endhighlight %}

-Also similar to RSpec, Jasmine allows you to spy on behavior.
+Also similar to RSpec, Jasmine allows you to spy on behavior.<!--more-->
  Using spies, I can watch a method call and collect information about it.

 * Want to know if it was called?